Ways for Students to Get Involved in Research

 Honors in the Major Research Project

 Most departments support their top students to conduct Honors in the Major research projects, which result in an Honors designation at graduation and on your transcript.
 You do not have to be in the Honors Program to do an Honors project.
 See your department for more details on the GPA requirements and application procedures.

 Get Paid to do Summer Research

 Summer Scholars is a program for students to conduct research over the summer.
 Some of the benefits include free housing and a $2500 stipend.
 See the Summer Scholars page for more details.
 Chemistry students may be eligible for summer funding via the Bondurant Fund.
 Mathematics, Computer Science, and Physics students may be eligible for summer funding via the William Carroll fund.

 Get Paid as a Work-Study Research Assistant

 Students eligible for work-study funding are invited to apply for research assistantships with faculty from across campus.
-See On-Campus Jobs.
+See Maroon Net.
 Students can work up to 5 hours per week with a faculty member.
 Pay is $8/hour.
 This is a pilot program that will be continued if successful.